segmentio/segment-docs/src/connections/destinations/catalog/actions-gameball/index.md

 [Gameball](https://www.gameball.co){:target="_blank”} is an all-in-one customer loyalty marketing platform that empowers brands to create personalized retention campaigns, helping them grow and monetize their customer base using cutting-edge gamification strategies.
 Using Gameball, you can increase customer lifetime value and secure unmatched conversion rates - capturing untapped opportunities.

 This destination is maintained by Gameball.
-For any issues with the destination, [contact the Gameball Support team.](mailto:support@gameball.co)
+For any issues with the destination, [contact the Gameball Support team.](mailto:support@gameball.co).

 ## Benefits of Gameball (Actions) vs Gameball Classic
 Gameball (Actions) provides the following benefits over the classic Gameball destination: